ubirch/zookeeper-service-discovery/README.md

 Service discovery is a required characteristic in distributed systems.
 Microservices need to learn how to observer with which systems they can talk based on their needs, or availability.
 Service discovery is the process that is used for services to register their presence, and available controls; and for services to use registered services.

+Another very equally important concept in distributed services is leadership among microservices.
+That's to say that among the instances of one particular microservice, there is a leader instances, which is in charge of executing a particular task, which is only meant for everybody to execute.

 ## Flow of information

 The following image represents a configuration sequence for a service provider and a service consumer by means of using Zookeeper.